denoland/manual/node/std_node.md

-In addition, there is the [`std/node/global.ts`](https://doc.deno.land/https://deno.land/std/node/global.ts) module which provides some of the Node.js globals like `global`, `process`, and `Buffer`.
+In addition, there is the [`std/node/global.ts`](https://doc.deno.land/https://deno.land/std/node/global.ts) module which provides some of the Node globals like `global`, `process`, and `Buffer`.

 If you want documentation for any of the modules, you can simply type `deno doc`